Ian McLaren: Historian, bibliographer and book collector

 He was a long-standing member of the Royal Historical Society of Victoria (RHSV).
-He served as its President (1956-1959) and contributed to its journal, Victorian Historical Magazine, and to other history and cultural periodicals.
+He served as its President (1956–1959) and contributed to its journal, Victorian Historical Magazine, and to other history and cultural periodicals.
 He also wrote thirteen entries for the Australian Dictionary of Biography.

 He was a prolific bibliographer and produced numerous published bibliographies, including "major contributions to Australian bibliography".
 His first was Local Histories of Australia (1954).
-Others dealt with the La Trobe Valley, Burke and Wills, Australian aviation, Australian exploration, the Parliament of Victoria, Marcus Clarke and C.J.
+Others dealt with the Latrobe Valley, Burke & Wills, Australian aviation, Australian exploration, the Parliament of Victoria, Marcus Clarke and C.J.
 Dennis.
 He was appointed the honorary bibliographer at Melbourne University (Baillieu) Library in 1976.
-He was a contributor to the Bibliography of Australia (1941-1969).
+He was a contributor to the Bibliography of Australia (1941–1969).

-McLaren was a noted book-collector specialising in Australiana and was a member of the Book Collectors Society of Australia.
+McLaren was a noted book-collector specialising in Australiana.
+He was a member of the Book Collectors Society of Australia and served a term as president of that organisation.
 He began collecting in 1943 and by 1974 he owned 40,000 books.
 The book collection grew so large that he had to sell his home in Malvern and buy a bigger house in the same suburb to accommodate his library.
-His collection of Australiana books was extensive, "totalling about 35,000 volumes", and was presented to the University of Melbourne where it is housed in the Special Collections (rare books) Department of the Baillieu Library.
-A further 5,000 volumes of "local histories, church histories, business histories and organisational histories" had been donated to the National Library of Australia in 1965.
+His collection of Australiana books was extensive, "totalling about 35,000 volumes".
+It was presented to the University of Melbourne where it is housed in the Special Collections (rare books) Department of the Baillieu Library.
+A further 5,000 volumes of "local histories, church histories, business histories and organisational histories" were donated to the National Library of Australia in 1965.

 Other activities

-As a businessman, McLaren was Deputy Chairman of Kiwi International and a director of the Gas and Fuel Corporation of Victoria (1963-1965).
+As a businessman, McLaren was Deputy Chairman of Kiwi International and a director of the Gas and Fuel Corporation of Victoria (1963–1965).

 From 1946 to 1957 he was the Chairman of the Wyperfeld National Park, President of the Youth Hostels Association of Victoria (1947–48), President of the Good Neighbour Council of Victoria (1950s), a delegate to the Australian Constitutional Conventions (1973–78), a member of the Estate Agents Committee (1956–65) a member of the Melbourne University Council (1977–79), chairman of the Australian Wool Authority and a member of the History Advisory Council of Victoria (1977–79).

-He was President of the Australian YMCA (1957-1963) and Vice-President of the World YMCA (1961-1969).
+He was President of the Australian YMCA (1957–1963) and Vice-President of the World YMCA (1961–1969).

 Personal life

-He died in Prahran, Victoria on 17 April 2000 and was survived by his wife Eileen (Chun) to whom he had been married "for 59 years" and their four children.
+McLaren died in Prahran, Victoria on 17 April 2000.
+He was survived by his wife Eileen (Chun) to whom he had been married "for 59 years" and their four children.

 Honours

-He was awarded the OBE in 1959.
+McLaren was awarded the OBE in 1959.

 In 1964, was made a Fellow of the Royal Historical Society of Victoria.

 He was presented with an honorary Doctorate of Literature by the University of Melbourne in 1996.